Preventing and Remediating Degradation of Soils in Europe – RECARE Final Policy Conference

 Soils in European Union are a vital environmental resource in need of better protection.
 Despite the wide recognition of the importance of soils, soil protection efforts in European Union have been partial, fragmented and insufficient to halt their degradation.
 Calls for improving this situation have increasingly come from scientists, policymakers, non-governmental organisations and citizens.
 The discussions and negotiations around the design of European policies for post-2020 period offer the opportunity to improve the current situation.

-Within the RECARE project, Ecologic Institute leads WP9 where an integrated impact assessment of European and national soil and land use-related policies and strategies is carried out, and policy recommendations for improving policy coherence and integration are developed.
-In addition, Ecologic contributes to stakeholder engagement (WP4) and the dissemination of project results (WP11), as well as provides inputs to other WPs.
+Within the RECARE project, Ecologic Institute lead WP9 where an integrated impact assessment of European and national soil and land use-related policies and strategies was carried out, and policy recommendations for improving policy coherence and integration were developed.